 Medical conditions and sexual health

-In addition, any surgical procedure that affects your pelvis and your central nervous system will have a temporary — but often significant — impact on your sexual response.
+In addition, any surgical procedure that affects your pelvis and your central nervous system may have significant impact on your sexual response.
 The body, however, is resilient.
-Given time to heal and some loving attention, you can become sexually responsive again.
+Given time to heal and some loving attention, most people can often become sexually responsive again.

 Medications and sexual health

 Certain medications can inhibit your sexual response, including your desire for sex and your body's ability to become aroused or have an orgasm.
-If you're experiencing sexual side effects from a medication, consult your doctor.
-It may be possible to switch to a different medication with fewer sexual side effects.
-If you take several medications, each of which can have a different effect on your sexual function, try varying the type of sexual activity you engage in and how you approach it.
+If you think you are experiencing sexual side effects from a medication, consult your doctor.
+It may be possible to switch to a different medication with fewer sexual side effects, or to add an additional medication that reduces sexual side effects.

 When one partner becomes ill

 If you're ill, your sexuality may temporarily take a back seat to other needs.
 Pain, discomfort, medications or worry can overshadow your sexual desire.
-Consider talking with your partner about other ways to be close during this time.
+Talk with your partner about other ways to be close during this time.

 If you're the caregiver, the demands of caring for your partner may take a toll on your sexual desire.
 Find a way to set aside the caregiver role from time to time, and be a partner instead — so that you can relax and feel nurtured by your partner.
 That way, you can enjoy a mutually satisfying sexual encounter.